-Recognition for engineers: Which procedure is the right one for you?
+Recognition for engineers: Which procedure right for you?

 What are the first things that come to your mind when you hear “Made in Germany”?
 If you’re thinking of cars, machines and tools, you are probably an engineer.
 (If your second thought was beer, bread and sausages, you are probably a hungry engineer.)

 Germany is famous for its world-class engineering and innovation culture.
-Therefore, it’s no surprise that there is a huge demand for engineers, especially in the fields of Electronics and Structural Engineering.
-While the global war for engineering talents is a nightmare for employers, it means great job opportunities for non-EU professionals.
+Therefore, it’s no surprise that there is a huge demand for engineers.
+This particularly applies to the fields of Electronics and Structural Engineering.
+The good news: The severe shortage provides for plenty of job opportunities for non-EU professionals.

-If you have ever considered looking for a job in Germany, you probably know having recognised qualifications is one of the key prerequisites to actually make it in the job market.
-So what do you do next: You go and get your degree recognised!
+However, before you start your job hunt, you should be well prepared.
+Amongst other things, recognition is a key prerequisite for obtaining an employment visa.
+So, what do you do next: You go and get your degree recognised!
 Nothing easier than that, right?
 Well, yes and no. When it comes to recognition procedures for engineers, Germany is more like Rome: Many roads lead to your destination.
 Typically, engineers show the comparability of their degree with one of the following:

 - A download from Anabin,

 - Applying for the professional title of “Ingenieur”